k-purge/cabal-town-contract/README.md

 ### How does the game work?

 **Before the game:** Purchase a token on the bonding curve to participate in the game.
 **Game ON:** When the token reaches 42K USD market cap, the game is created and all token holders will be invited to join a private group.
 The game consists of 10 rounds, each lasting 69 hours.
-At the end of each round, THE PURGE takes place.
-**Game ends**: Winner winner chicken dinner!
-The remain participants can claim their winner rewards.

-### What is THE PURGE?

-**After each round,** a percentage of users with the least amount of tokens will be removed from the group.
-The exact percentage is determined by an algorithm that depends on the number of rounds remaining, the number of game participants, and the winner size pre-determined when setting up the game.

 ### What is the buy-in amount?